 – Suffering: Lit.: It is necessary that the Son of Man will suffer much (the word things doesn’t appear in the Gk)

 – Rejection: will come by the religious leaders;

 – Resurrection: after 3 days, he will rise again

-So Jesus asks who they think he is.
-Peter gets it: You the promised Messiah!
+So to review: Jesus asks who they think he is.
+Peter appears to get it: You the promised Messiah!
 Jesus says, yes, wonderful.
 Let me let you in on more of what the Messiah has come to do.
 He will suffer and be rejected.
 He will die, and he will rise again.